aymensmida/Laravel-xlsx-File-Import-and-Export/README.md

 php artisan key:generate
 ```

-5-Then create a environment file using this command-
+5-Then create a environment file using this command:
 ```
 cp .env.example .env
 ```